uamv/templates-mainwp-client-reports/README.md

 # MainWP Client Report Templates
 This collection of email templates is for use with the MainWP Client Reports extension.

+#### Terms of Use & Disclaimer
+*These snippets have been tested in a specific environment.
+They are provided as is and should only be employed by an experienced user.
+This readme.md file contains affiliate links. *

 ## Usage

 ### Preparing Your Network